2018 Community Impact Breakfast Press Release 2018 Community Impact Breakfast The Community Foundation of Boone… [Read More]

 Tobacco-Free Life is offering scholarship awards to the students who best demonstrate their skills in encouraging smokers to break free of their addiction by creating a well-researched and evidence-based paper offering advice to tobacco users.

-SOY Scholarship: The 2014-2015 Secure Optimal Yield (SOY) Scholarship is a $5,000 one-time scholarship award presented to an eligible High School Senior who is going to pursue Agriculture as a degree area of study at any accredited College or University.
+SOY Scholarship: The Secure Optimal Yield (SOY) Scholarship is a $5,000 one-time scholarship award presented to an eligible High School Senior who is going to pursue Agriculture as a degree area of study at any accredited College or University.
 Applicants must have at least a 3.0 GPA and be the child or grandchild of a current American Soybean Association member.
 For more information and to apply visit soygrowers.com/award-programs/soy-scholarship/.
-Application deadline is November 21, 2016.
+Applications accepted September – November.

-The Prudential Spirit of Community Awards: If you’ve made a difference by volunteering in your community over the past year, you could win $1,000 and a trip to Washington D.C.!
+The Prudential Spirit of Community Awards: If you’ve made a difference by volunteering in your community over the past year, you could receive a scholarship and trip to Washington D.C.!
 The Prudential Spirit of Community Awards was created to recognize students in middle and high school grades who have demonstrated exemplary community service.
 Awards are presented on the local, state, and national levels.
 To apply, visit spirit.prudential.com.
 Select the application link and follow the instructions.
-Applications must be completed online, printed, and given to your principal to complete.
-Application deadline is November 8, 2016.
+Applications accepted September – November.

-Carson Scholars Fund: LHS can nominate one student in grades 9-11 to apply for a $1,000 scholarship.
+Carson Scholars Fund: Educators may nominate one student in grades 4-11 to apply for a $1,000 scholarship.
 Students must exemplify academic excellence and humanitarian qualities.
 Nominees must have a 3.75 or higher GPA for this school year and have extensive community service.
-If you are interested in being a nominee, submit a list of community service activities/resume to your counselor by the deadline.
-Application deadline is January 6, 2017.
+If you are interested in being a nominee, visit the website and speak to your counselor.

 QuitDay.org Scholarship: The QuitDay scholarship is awarded to students each year who share their vision for a smoke-free world.
 Help make higher education smoke-free!
 Scholarship award: $3,000 total, awarded to three students.
 Click here to apply.
 Application deadline forthcoming.